Playing the Wrong Game: Bounding Externalities in Diverse Populations of Agents: Introduction

 \section{Introduction}

-Game theory is founded on the assumption that players are rational decision makers, i.e. maximizing their utility, and that groups of agents reach an equilibrium outcome.
-However agents, either human or automated, often have bounded resources that prevent them from finding the optimal response in every situation.
-Further, human decision makers are prone to various cognitive and behavioral biases, such as risk-aversion, loss-aversion, tendency to focus on short-term utility and so on.
+Game theory is founded on the assumption that agents are rational decision makers, i.e. maximizing their utility, and that groups of agents reach an equilibrium outcome.
+In many games there is some objective measure of welfare that can be accurately measured in terms of money, time, and so on.
+Utility on the other hand, is subjective.
+It is not always easy to identify an explicit utility function that an agent is trying to maximize, if such exists.
+Even when there are objective factors that affect agents' utility, such as profit, effort, uncertainty, and temporal delays, various agents may weigh these factors differently or have subjective constraints and biases.
+Thus different agents may demonstrate different behavior even in the same situation.

 As a concrete example, commuters may have some information on the expected congestion at each route via traffic reports or a cellphone app.
-However they also know that this information is inaccurate, and a risk-averse driver might take into account not just the expected congestion, but also the variance, standard deviation, a ``safety margin'' and so on.
-Further, different commuters may have different levels of risk-aversion.
+However they also know that this information is inaccurate, and a risk-averse driver might take into account not just the expected congestion, but also the likelihood of an unexpected delay, a heuristic safety margin and so on.
+Moreover, different commuters may have different levels of risk-aversion, or act upon different heuristics.

-The implications of these limitations and biases on game playing can be similarly described: from the perspective of an outside observer (who cares about the actual total latency), the players are playing the ``wrong game,'' either by applying some simple heuristics, or by optimizing a different utility function from the one in the game specification~\cite{Devetag08}.
-Moreover, different agents may have different perspective on the game, e.g. due to different levels of risk aversion.
+The implications of these subjective differences and biases on a multiagent system are two-fold.
+First, from the perspective of an outside observer who cares about a particular objective (say, total latency), the agents are playing the ``wrong game.''
+This is true whether they are failing to optimize their true cost due to cognitive limitations and biases~\cite{Devetag08}, or optimizing their true subjective costs that differ from those of the ``objective'' observer.

-Fortunately, as long as we can incorporate the biases that affect agents into suitably modified utility (or cost) functions, we can still use traditional equilibrium concepts.
-More formally, suppose that in the real underlying game $\GG$ each agent $i$ has some utility function $u_i$.
-Now, each player $i$ sees her utility as some other function $\hat u_i$, and thus we are interested in the equilibria of the {\em biased game} $\hat G$ comprised of modified utilities $\{\hat{u}_i\}$.
-Crucially, we still measure the quality of the outcome on the real game $\GG$ (see Footnote~\ref{fn:wrong} for further discussion).
+A second related issue, is that the behavior of one agent may exert significant negative externality on the utility of another.
+The extreme case is when some agents are adversarial, and act in a way that tries to \emph{minimize} the utility of some other agents.